ArtifexSoftware/mupdf/docs/reference/javascript/types/Device.rst

 Groups and transparency
 ^^^^^^^^^^^^^^^^^^^^^^^

-..
-TODO in beginGroup() should blendmode be passed as an integer or as a string?

 .. method:: Device.prototype.beginGroup(area, colorspace, isolated, knockout, blendmode, alpha)

 	Begin a transparency blending group.
 See :term:`knockout and isolation`